How Does a Fuel Pump Work?

 Whether you drive a Ford, Toyota, or another car, truck, or SUV, all fuel-operated cars have fuel pumps that work in the same way.
-A car's engine burns a mixture of gas and air to produce energy. gas is pumped along a pipe from the tank and mixed with air in the carburetor, from which the engine sucks in the mixture.
-A fuel pump draws gas out of the tank through a pipe to the carburetor.
-The pump may be mechanically worked by the engine - or it may be electric, in which case it is usually next to or even inside the fuel tank.
+A car's engine burns a mixture of gas and air to produce energy.
+Fuel is pumped along a pipe from the tank and mixed with air in the fuel injector, from which the engine sucks in the mixture.
+The pump may be mechanically worked by the engine, or it may be electric, in which case it is usually next to or even inside the fuel tank.

-A mechanical fuel pump is powered by the camshaft.
-As the shaft turns, a cam passes under a pivoted lever and forces it up at one end.
-The other end of the lever goes down and takes the diaphragm with it.
-When the lever goes down, it creates suction that draws the fuel through the fuel pipe and into the pump.
-The diaphragm can move up only by expelling gas from the chamber.
-The gas cannot go back through the first one-way valve, so it goes out through another one leading to the carburetor.
-An electric fuel pump has the same diaphragm-lever arrangement, but instead of the camshaft, a solenoid (an electromagnetic switch) provides the pull on the diaphragm.
+An electric fuel pump has the a diaphragm-lever arrangement, and a solenoid (an electromagnetic switch) provides the pull on the diaphragm.
 The solenoid attracts an iron rod that pulls the diaphragm down, drawing gas into the chamber.
-We at ValleyPro Autohouse know exactly how your fuel pump works, and if you are in West Kelowna, British Columbia, Lake Country, British Columbia, or Winfield, British Columbia or nearby, can take care of all your auto repair needs.
+We at ValleyPro Autohouse know exactly how your fuel pump works, and if you are in West Kelowna, British Columbia, Lake Country, British Columbia, or Winfield, British Columbia, or nearby, we can take care of all your auto repair needs.

 The following are some symptoms of a faulty fuel pump:

 Engine sputtering - If you are driving at a consistently high speed and your engine suddenly starts sputtering before returning to normal, this means that the fuel pump cannot provide a constant stream of fuel to the engine at the ideal pressure.
-If you are experiencing this, feel free to drive over to ValleyPro Autohouse so we can check your fuel pump out.
+If you are experiencing this, feel free to drive over to ValleyPro Autohouse so we can check out your fuel pump.

 Stalling at high temperatures - Stalling with a combination of a high internal temperature in your vehicle usually means there is a problem with your fuel pump's motor.

-Loss of power under stress - If you experience a loss of power when you are driving uphill in Okanagan Valley, County, carrying a heavy load or even while accelerating, this indicates the fuel pump is weakening because it cannot keep up with the higher demands of your vehicle.
+Loss of power under stress - If you experience a loss of power when you are driving uphill in Okanagan Valley, carrying a heavy load, or even while accelerating, this could indicate that the fuel pump is weakening because it cannot keep up with the higher demands of your vehicle.

-Low gas mileage - A valve inside the fuel pump may not be opening, causing more fuel than necessary to pour into the engine system which could cause you to fill your vehicle with fuel more often than usual.
-Low gas mileage can also mean other issues with your vehicle, and we at ValleyPro Autohouse can figure out exactly what the issue with your vehicle is.
+Low gas mileage - A valve inside the fuel pump may not be opening, causing more fuel than necessary to pour into the engine system, which could cause you to fill your vehicle with fuel more often than usual.
+Low gas mileage can also indicate other issues with your vehicle, and we at ValleyPro Autohouse can figure out exactly what the issue with your vehicle is.

-If you are experiencing one or more of these symptoms with your vehicle and are in the V1X 7T5 area or nearby, you can bring your car to ValleyPro Autohouse in Okanagan Valley, County County to get it fixed up or to get a fuel pump replacement.
+If you are experiencing one or more of these symptoms with your vehicle and are in the V1X 7T5 area or nearby, you can bring your car to ValleyPro Autohouse in Okanagan Valley to get it fixed up or get a fuel pump replacement.

 To schedule an appointment with ValleyPro Autohouse in Kelowna, give us a call at 778-753-5339 or schedule an appointment online at https://valleyproauto.com/.
 ValleyPro Autohouse: Professional Auto Repair in Kelowna.